VICO-UoE/mlpractical/notes/pytorch-experiment-framework.md

-# Pytorch Experiment Framework
+# PyTorch Experiment Framework

 ## What does this framework do?
-The Pytorch experiment framework located in ```mlp/pytorch_mlp_framework``` includes tooling for building an array of deep neural networks, including fully connected and convolutional networks.
+The PyTorch experiment framework located in ```mlp/pytorch_mlp_framework``` includes tooling for building an array of deep neural networks, including fully connected and convolutional networks.
 In addition, it also includes tooling for experiment running, metric handling and storage, model weight storage, checkpointing (allowing continuation from previous saved point), as well as taking care of keeping track of the best validation model which is then used as the end to produce test set evaluation metrics.

 ## Why do we need it?
 It serves two main purposes.
-The first, is to allow you an easy, worry-free transition into using Pytorch for experiments in your coursework.
-The second, is to teach you good coding practices for building and running deep learning experiments using Pytorch.
+The first, is to allow you an easy, worry-free transition into using PyTorch for experiments in your coursework.
+The second, is to teach you good coding practices for building and running deep learning experiments using PyTorch.
 The framework comes fully loaded with tooling that can keep track of relevant metrics, save models, resume from previous saved states and even automatically choose the best validation model for test set evaluation.
 We include documentation and comments in almost every single line of code in the framework, to help you maximize your learning.
 The code style itself, can be used for learning good programming practices in structuring your code in a modular, readable and computationally efficient manner that minimizes chances of user-error.